saucelabs/testcafe-provider/README.md

 # testcafe-browser-provider-sauce

-This is the official Sauce Labs browser provider plugin for [TestCafe](http://devexpress.github.io/testcafe).
+This is the official SauceDriver Labs browser provider plugin for [TestCafe](http://devexpress.github.io/testcafe).

 ## Install